markandgo/sweepandprune-lua/sap.md

 `sapA:move(id,x0,y0,x1,y1)`

 ---
 Delete the AABB for the given ID.
-Deletion is guaranteed unless add is called before the next update call.
+The AABB will be deleted in the next update unless add is called beforehand.

 `sapA:delete(id)`

 ---
 Update the SAP instance.
-Intersecting AABB pairs are not updated from add, move, or delete calls until this is called.
+Intersecting AABB pairs are not updated until this function is called!
+This includes `add`, `delete`, and `move` operations!

 `sapA:update()`